AhmadAslam07/E-health-Care-System/README.md

 Go to http://localhost/phpmyadmin.

-Click new to create a new database and name it pulseconnect and then click go.
+Click new to create a new database and name it " "and then click go.

 Click Import.